Chancellor’s Diversity, Equity, Inclusion and Community Engagement (DEI and CE) Leadership Council

-This council is composed of dean appointment representatives from 5 schools/colleges and three (3) programs on the CU Anschutz Medical Campus with FTE to serve as the collaborative oversight council to assist with developing DEI and CE Strategic Initiatives set forth on our campus setting measurable goals and outcomes for the initiatives.
+This council is composed of dean-appointed representatives from five schools and colleges and three programs on the CU Anschutz Medical Campus with dedicated paid time.
+These individuals serve as the collaborative oversight council to assist with developing DEI and CE strategic initiatives for our campus, including setting measurable goals and outcomes for the initiatives.
 Other members include:

-We are working with our on-campus hospital partners to identify a representative from these institutions for this council.
+We are working with our on-campus hospital partners to identify representatives from these institutions for this council.
 We will also be working with the Department of Biomedical Engineering to appoint a representative.

-Fourteen (14) items emerged as priority areas for the campus, with seven (7) emerging as the Diversity, Equity, Inclusion and Community Engagement Campus-wide Initiatives.
-These were voted on, accepted, and supported by Chancellor Elliman.
+There were 14 items that emerged as priority areas for the campus, with seven emerging as the Diversity, Equity, Inclusion and Community Engagement campus-wide initiatives.
+These were voted on, accepted and supported by Chancellor Elliman.

 The campus-wide initiatives are as follows:

 Confidential reporting resources

 issemination and implementation of equity practices in the clinical and research mission-focused areas (which is applicable to all areas).